-The TOEIC (Test of English for International Communication) test is an English-language proficiency test for people whose native language is not English.
-It measures the everyday English skills of people working in an international environment.
-The scores indicate how well people can communicate in English with others in business, commerce, and industry.
-The test does not require specialised knowledge or vocabulary beyond that of a person who uses English in everyday work activities.
+The TOEIC° Listening and Reading test Multi-stage adaptive version (MSA) is an English-language proficiency test for people whose native language is not English.
+It was developed to assess the English-language listening and reading skills needed in the workplace and everyday life.
+TOEIC° Listening and Reading test scores indicate how well a person can communicate in English with others in a business setting.
+The test does not require specialized knowledge or vocabulary beyond that of a person who uses English in everyday workplace activities.